KutupCevik/KanMind/README.md

 # 7. Open in your browser
 # → http://127.0.0.1:8000/
 ```

+# ⚙️ Notes

+Make sure Python ≥ 3.10 and Git are installed.

+Your .env file must include all environment variables such as:

+SECRET_KEY=your_django_secret_key
+DEBUG=True
+ALLOWED_HOSTS=127.0.0.1,localhost

+Stop the server anytime with:

+Windows: Ctrl + C

+macOS: Cmd + C

 ## 🔐 Authentication
 Token Authentication is used for all endpoints except registration and login.